 Cambridge to return looted bronze statue to Nigeria

-JOHANNESBURG (AP) — Cambridge University in Britain says it will return a bronze statue that was looted from what is now Nigeria more than a century ago.
+DAKAR, Senegal (AP) — A bronze statue that was looted from what is now Nigeria more than a century ago will be returned, Cambridge University in Britain says.

-A statement says the statue of a cockerel was looted from the Court of Benin in 1897 and given to the school several years later.
+The cockerel was taken in 1897 from the Court of Benin and given to the university several years later.
+The statue was removed from public view in 2016 after students protested, saying it represented a colonial narrative.

 Governments and institutions in the West are under growing pressure to return artifacts taken decades or centuries ago, especially from Africa.
 Some have begun assessing their collections and discussing next steps to take.